Celebrating the past, highlighting the achievements so far and looking to what the future holds for South Bank Leeds

 South Bank Leeds will reconnect these suburbs, pay tribute to its industrial past and ensure that residents benefit from the economic prosperity of city centre.

 South Bank Leeds is already home to ASDA Walmart’s European headquarters, aql, The Tetley and the proposed site for the HS2 station.
 It has well established city living and boasts a range of leisure attractions meeting the needs of residents to live, work and relax.

 Heritage buildings at Tower Works, Temple Mill, Round Foundry and Marshalls Mill are the new homes to the city’s creative and digital sector, whilst the new educational hub is establishing.
 The Royal Armouries and The Tetley provide culture and education whilst the cafés, bars and restaurants offer the perfect place to socialise.

-South Bank Leeds is the largest regeneration site in Europe with the private, public and third sectors working together to transform it into an attractive, welcoming and safe environment.
+South Bank Leeds is one of the largest regeneration sites of its kind in Europe with the private, public and third sectors working together to transform it into an attractive, welcoming and safe environment.

 “The revitalisation of the city’s South Bank over the last decade is nothing short of remarkable.
 It is fantastic to see the area developing into a strong community which blends living, commerce, education and leisure so successfully.” - Jonathan Maud, Managing Director, Rushbond Plc.